 4. Try Gestures to Enable the Flashlight

-Some Android phones, such as some Motorola devices, have built-in gestures that let you turn on the flashlight at any time.
+Certain Android phones, including some Motorola devices, have built-in gestures that let you turn on the flashlight at any time.
 These include shaking and doing a “double chop” motion.
+On a Pixel device, you can double-tap the Power button to open the camera at any time.

 Feel free to give these a try and see if they work with your device.
-Many apps on Google Play offer to add this functionality (or other shortcuts like turning on the flashlight when you press the Power button several times) to other phones.
+Many apps on Google Play offer to add this shortcut functionality to other phones.
 However, a lot of these apps are full of ads, are unreliable, or haven’t seen updates in years.

 We recommend you avoid them and stick to the built-in flashlight toggles.